 We recently learned an old name for pink rain lilies.

 Our good friend and Tulsa garden writer Russell Studebaker wrote that he’d seen a pot of them in full bloom at a garden club meeting.
 “The owner told me she ‘never knew their actual name.’
 She had gotten them long ago from her family in Missouri.
 They called them ‘house pot lilies’ because they were always grown in an old pot that no longer served for cooking – probably enamelware, agateware, or graniteware that had developed a hole.
 Can’t you just imagine how nice those little pink flowers would look blooming in a blue enamelware pot?”

 Rain lilies bloom when rain drenches their roots, so it makes sense that they’d thrive metal pots – although ours bloom just fine in regular terra cotta, as you can see here.

-Both of our rain lilies – pink and white – are now on sale for 10% off, so why not try a few yourself in any kind of pot you want?
+Summer is coming, so why not order a few to try yourself in any kind of pot you want?